music-suite/abcnotation/README.md

 # abcnotation

-A Haskell representation and parser for ABC notation 2.1.
+This package contains a Haskell representation and parser for ABC notation.

 ABC notation is a text-based music notation system designed to be comprehensible by both people and computers.
 For more information see <http://abcnotation.com>.

+Based on the 2.1 standard.

 ## Limitations